borismus/lightning/README.md

 Before launch:

 - Generate RSS feed.
-- Migrate all content.
+- Migrate all content to new blog.
-- Fix boris.smus.com to work :)

-- Does it work well with inotify?
-How about cron?
-- Integrate with dropbox.
+- BUG: What about including `{{...}}` in the markup?
+- Pack it up into a convenient installation (including inotify, dropbox, etc).

 Later: